 Compare cheap car insurance quotes

-Comparing car insurance isn’t exactly fun, but we think it should be simple.
-Whether you’re looking to beat your current provider’s renewal quote or you’re looking to insure a new vehicle, our simple and easy to use comparison service can save you time and help you find a cheaper car insurance deal.
-The numbers speak for themselves - you could save up to £278** when you compare car insurance with Compare the Market.
+We think comparing car insurance should be simple.
+Whether you want to beat your current provider’s renewal quote or insure a new vehicle, our quick, easy price comparison service could help you find a cheaper car insurance deal.
+You could save up to £278** when you compare car insurance with Compare the Market.

-**Based on Online independent research by Consumer Intelligence during February 2018 50% of customers could save up to £283.83 on their car insurance premium.
+**Based on online independent research by Consumer Intelligence during September 2018.
+50% of customers could save up to £278 on their car insurance premium.**

 Car insurance can provide you with cover if you’re involved in a car accident.
 It’s also a legal requirement if you own or drive a car, unless you declare the vehicle off-road (SORN) and keep it on private property.

-If you’re caught without insurance you could be fined £300 and given six penalty points.
+If you’re caught without insurance, you could be fined a minimum of £300 and given six penalty points.
 If you end up in court, you might be given an unlimited fine and disqualified from driving.

 What does car insurance cover?